 Foods that are high in fiber are some of the most important elements of a diabetic diet, as they can regulate how your body digests food and slows down the process.
 Dietary fiber can control the rate at which insulin and glucose are released into the bloodstream, an ideal situation for people with Type 2 diabetes.

 Since red meat is not recommended in a diabetic diet, omega-3 rich foods, such as fatty fish, are an excellent alternative.
 These foods can lower “bad” cholesterol levels in the body, which can help to mitigate the symptoms of diabetes.

 As opposed to normal white flour-based foods, whole-grain foods are an excellent source of dietary fiber, which can regulate the release of insulin and glucose, spreading it out over a longer period, which prevents those dangerous spikes and drops.
 Whole-grain foods are also excellent ways to prevent diabetes in the first place!

 Lean meats like poultry and fish have significantly less fat than red meat, so if you want to lower your overall fat levels, which is a contributing and complicating factor for diabetes, switch from steak to turkey, or add tuna and halibut for an even healthier boost to your body.

 Low in carbs and calories, but high in minerals and key antioxidants, broccoli is known to control blood sugar levels and protect the cardiovascular system.
 Since diabetes is so closely tied to heart health, protecting your cardiovascular system often means preventing or managing diabetes.

 The active ingredients in garlic are known to counter many of the conditions that lead to metabolic syndrome, which includes diabetes.
 Garlic can lower blood pressure, reduce overall lipid levels and prevent deposition of plaque in the arteries and blood vessels, all of which can keep blood sugar in check.

 Few things are better in a diabetic diet than salmon, as it can lower “bad” cholesterol levels and elevate “good” cholesterol levels, thus preventing one of the many complicating factors for diabetic patients.

 Power Foods for Diabetes

 These common foods are low in sugar, high in fiber and rich in certain antioxidants that can lower overall cholesterol levels and keep your blood sugar in check.

 Beans are some of the densest sources of fiber you can eat, and studies have linked them to measurably lower blood sugar and cholesterol levels.

 Following a meal, vinegar can have a suppressive effect on blood sugar, slowing the digestion of simple carbohydrates, preventing large spikes in glucose, allowing insulin to work more effectively.

 Cruciferous vegetables like spinach and collard greens can help suppress blood sugar levels, as they are extremely low in calories and carbohydrates, but rich in minerals and other key antioxidants.

 Foods that Control Blood Sugar

 Certain studies have found that regular consumption of cinnamon can dramatically lower blood sugar and cholesterol levels, making it the perfect addition to a diabetic diet.

-Eggs: Eggs have a glycemic index of 0, which means it has very little effect on blood sugar.
+Eggs have a glycemic index of 0, which means it has very little effect on blood sugar.
 That being said, there is cholesterol in eggs, so only eat these in moderation on a diabetic diet.

 This delicious fruit is very high in monounsaturated fats, and are known to reduce insulin sensitivity, helping Type 2 diabetic patients function more normally.

 Unlike traditional cherries, sour cherries are high in bioflavonoids and anthocyanins, both of which can improve metabolic activity and suppress blood sugar.

 Foods to Avoid

 If you are following a strict diabetic diet, you should definitely avoid foods that include saturated fats, cholesterol, sodium and trans fats.
 All of these foods can lead to clogged arteries and poor cardiovascular health, as well as obesity and excess cholesterol in the body.
 Diabetes, particularly Type 2, is closely tied to being overweight, with high blood pressure and cholesterol levels.
 These foods don’t need to be completely avoided, but they should only be consumed in strict moderation.
 Also, avoid foods that may raise blood sugar levels.

-Foods to that Raise Blood Sugar Levels
+Foods that Raise Blood Sugar Levels

 Arguably the simplest carbohydrate, there is very little nutritional value, but the carbohydrate breaks down very easily and increases blood sugar rapidly.